-What Is an APN and How to Use It
+What Is an APN and How to Change It

-So, what is an APN?
-An Access Point Name (APN) a allows device’s network to connect to the internet.
+APN stands for Access Point Name and allows a device’s network to connect to the internet.
 With the APN settings in place, your device builds a connection to a carrier’s gateway.
 Part of this process involves the carrier using a defined APN network to choose the assigned IP address(s) and security settings where applicable.

 You can manually add an access point name to IoT devices by adding the network’s information.
-Without the proper information, your device can lose some of its capabilities, including some of the most important for IoT devices.
-For instance, the device might not be able to send information to its central hub.
+Without the proper information, your device can lose some of its capabilities, including some of the most important for IoT devices like not being able to send information to its central hub.
 Since this capability is at the heart of IoT solutions, adding an APN is important.

 Types of APNs

-Now we’ve covered what an APN is in general, but what is a private APN?
-There are two general types of APNs: those that connect to the public internet and those that connect to private internet.
-You’ll also notice that static and dynamic IP addresses play a role in public and private APNs.
+Now we’ve covered what an access point name is generally, but what is a private access point name?
+There are two types of APNs: those that connect to the public internet and those that connect to private internet.
 Dynamic IP addresses can change with each data session, while static IP addresses are claimed by one device.

 • Public APN